-Search Engine Marketing (SEM) is coming of age… in a big way.
+Search Engine Marketing (SEM) is coming of age in a big way but deciding between PPC or SEO can be difficult for some businesses.
 From Fortune 500 corporations to sole proprietorship’s, more and more companies are starting to realize the power of the Internet for brand awareness, client retention, lead prospecting, and revenue generation.

-This has lead to huge interest in, and demand for, the two most-effective SEM strategies: Pay Per Click (PPC) and Search Engine Optimization (SEO).
+This has lead to huge interest in, and demand for, the two most-effective online marketing strategies: Pay Per Click (PPC) and Search Engine Optimization (SEO).

-PPC is the process of bringing visitors to a website by paying a ‘click-through’ fee for each click.
+PPC – Pay Per Click is the process of bringing visitors to a website by paying a ‘click-through’ fee for each click.
 This is accomplished by ‘bidding’ on keywords that are relevant to the business.
 Results are usually displayed in the ‘sponsored’ or ‘featured’ areas with the highest bidder getting the number one ranking.

 PAY PER CLICK PROS & CONS

 - Fast… top rankings can be achieved in a matter of hours or days –not months.

 - Very little website changes required.

 - You can target as many keywords as you want.

 - Control… you can control/ change almost all aspects of the campaign.

 - Costs are only incurred when someone clicks on your ad.